mafda/mafda/README.md

 :computer: driven by curiosity and continuous learning, i aim to leverage data to deliver impactful solutions, while constantly growing my technical expertise and contributing to meaningful projects!

-:blue_book: currently, i am pursuing the data scientist nanodegree at [udacity](https://www.udacity.com/), enhancing my skills in the latest data science tools and techniques.
+:blue_book: currently, i am pursuing the **Generative AI nanodegree** at [udacity](https://www.udacity.com/), enhancing my skills in the latest data science tools and techniques.

 <!--
 **mafda/mafda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.